PSLmodels/Tax-Calculator/TESTING.md

 ```
 cd taxcalc
-py.test -m "not requires_pufcsv" -n 4
+py.test -m "not requires_pufcsv" -n4
 ```

 This will start executing a pytest suite containing hundreds of tests, but will skip the tests that require the `puf.csv` file as input.
 Depending on your computer, the execution time for this incomplete suite of tests is a little over one minute.
-The `-n 4` option calls for using as many as four CPU cores for parallel execution of the tests.
-If you want sequential execution of the tests (which will take roughly twice as long to execute), simply omit the `-n 4` option.
+The `-n4` option calls for using as many as four CPU cores for parallel execution of the tests.
+If you want sequential execution of the tests (which will take roughly twice as long to execute), simply omit the `-n4` option.

 **HAVE PUF.CSV**: If you do have access to the `puf.csv` file, copy it into the tax-calculator directory at the top of the repository